Fiery Food Challenge Rules

 Entering the Best New Product Division:

-Products must not have been marketed before February 1st, 2016.
+Products must not have been Marketed after February 1, 2017.

 This division recognizes distinguished achievement in the introduction of a new product.
 Its purpose is to promote the development and marketing of excellent new products.
 The Best New Product award is based on tasting and a marketing statement provided by the contestant.
 The marketing statement should describe the product, but should not state the company or product name, or appear on company letterhead, as it will still be judged as a blind tasting.
 The marketing statement must be Fifty (50) words or less.